 Wholesale Credit Officer perform due diligence comprising analysis of credit risk and preparation of approval memorandum including Risk Rating, identification of Sources of Repayment and Credit Risks, recommendation of facilities (including traded products with potential credit exposures) with required terms and conditions.
-The onshore Wholesale Credit Officer and Risk Officers have delegated authorities as BAMB credit risk approvers.
+The onshore Wholesale Credit (WC) and Credit Risk Officer (CRO) have delegated authorities as BAMB credit risk approvers.
 The Wholesale Credit Officer and Risk Officer approvals are provided in line with the Bank's Global Corporate / Financial Institution Credit Approval Grid.
-While escalation of approvals may occur to regional or global officers, all credit actions require sign-off from the onshore BAMB CCR or FICR officer as well, without which these credit actions are not considered approved.
+While escalation of approvals may occur to regional or global officers, all credit actions require sign-off from the onshore BAMB Credit Risk as well, without which these credit actions are not considered approved.